sublingual-ai/sublingual/README.md

 📍 All your data stays local

-✂️ Logging and LLM call logic are disentangled
+✂️ Disentangled logic: The reliability of your LLM calls are not dependent on the logging server

-🔗 Easy integration
+🔗 Easy integration: No code changes neccesary

 ## 🪄 How does it work?
 We automatically patch the OpenAI client to log all LLM calls and responses, then analyze the runtime code to extract the prompt template that you used as well.
 All of this so you don't have to change any of your code.
 When you don't want to log, you can just run your script as usual without `subl`, and the patch will not be applied or affect your code at all.